 If it was for support, then you can go right back into family law court and seek a remedy there (most likely it will be to have the ex-spouse pay additional support to you, which is not dischargeable in their bankruptcy case).

 If it was merely an equalization payment and your ex filed a Chapter 13 case, then you may be out of luck, but should file a proof of claim in his case to share in the distribution (in a Chapter 7 bankruptcy proceeding you can go back to the family law court as previously mentioned).

-However, either way, if your ex stops paying on the debts that you are also liable for, you will need to deal directly with those creditors–either to negotiate repayment or perhaps file a bankruptcy yourself.
+Regardless of the remedies listed above, if your ex stops paying on debts for which you are also liable, you will need to deal directly with those creditors.
+You need to either to negotiate repayment terms or perhaps file a bankruptcy yourself.
 If you find yourself in this position, it is a good time to have a consultation with a bankruptcy attorney in your area.